 Pam here: We know that Jeanne prefers aqua, but I wanted to show this first mood board — knotty pine and rust — to principally show how starting with your curtains — or, another complex colored textile — can be a great starting point to choosing colors for any room.
 In this case, I had these vintage rust and orange curtains on hand.
 I found them at the Goodwill and, well, have been hoarding them for some future project.
 I love how the rusty tones meld with the honey amber of the knotty pine walls and the oak floor.
 I found a braided rug in the same tones from Capel — I would make it big… I suggest a buttery yellow coverlet that picks up one of the colors in the curtains, on Wayfair.com…. and even would spray paint the traverse rod a hammered iron color to coordinate the rod with the knotty pine hardware used elsewhere in the room.

 When I saw Jeanne’s knotty pine in combination with the Broyhill Brazillia and her tropical palm tree lamps, I immediately thought — tiki.
 I wanted to try to use what Jeanne already had in the room and make it work together.
 The Brazilia design reminds me of an up close view of a carved wood tiki figure and the knotty pine is reminiscent of a close up view of bamboo — perhaps like the bamboo that often lines the front of tiki bars.
 Even Jeanne’s existing natural wicker end table has a tiki feel to it because of its natural texture.
-I first found these Tommy Bahama Tropical Harvest window curtain panels, available at Bed Bath & Beyond.
+I first found these Tommy Bahama Tropical Harvest window curtain panels (now gone from website) at Bed Bath & Beyond.
 They have a lot of the same warm brownish orange color that is already present in the wood floor and knotty pine walls.
-I picked out the acid green from the leaf design on the curtain and found this limey green bedspread from CB2, which has a great modern texture instead of being just a solid block of color.
+I picked out the acid green from the leaf design on the curtain and found this limey green bedspread (now gone from website) from CB2, which has a great modern texture instead of being just a solid block of color.
 For a rug, I chose this greenish hand woven Amesbury Jute Rug from Overstock.com, which also adds some earthy texture — that reminds me of a grass skirt — to the room without calling too much attention to itself.
 To finish off the room, painting the walls and ceiling a light, buttery cream — pulled from the curtains — will warm up the walls without competing with the knotty pine walls or any of the other elements in the room.

 Pam back: Mood board #3 heads into the aqua-ish territory that Jeanne likes.
 However, as we discuss in more detail in our video, Kate and I are concerned that a strong aqua will be too clashy with the knotty pine… it may be too “competitive” with all the orange in the kp.
 But, we think that if you tone the aqua down somewhat — lighten it and grey it out, then the values of both colors will be harmonious.
 The color of this coverlet set from Garnet Hill is called “mineral green”, and I think that it would work.
-The blue/green in the vintage curtains spotted for sale by ebay seller private screening are a darker version of the mineral green.
-I found another Capel rug that seeme to have the right colors — all the colors from throughout the room.
+The blue/green in the vintage curtains (now sold) spotted for sale by ebay seller private screening are a darker version of the mineral green.
+I found another Capel braided rug that seems to have the right colors — all the colors from throughout the room.
 Pick up the stronger colors in the rug for your accents.
 For example, the Arcadia Green of the spray paint for the traverse rod.

 So there you have it.
 Lots of ideas, Jeanne — we hope we helped, rather than just confuse you.
 For sure: Your room already is beautiful — that knotty pine is dreamy — and versatile.
 We’re… jealous… because we don’t have this room in our own house to decorate!
 Let us know what you decide — many thanks for sharing!